fpgmaas/cookiecutter-pdm/docs/prompt_arguments.md

 # Prompt arguments

-When running the command ``ccp`` a prompt will start which enables you to configure your repository.
+When running the command ``ccpdm`` a prompt will start which enables you to configure your repository.
 The prompt values and their explanation are as follows:

 ---